netneurolab/bazinet_multiscale/README.md

 [main_scripy.py](main_script.py) contains a script that allows anyone to replicate the analysis described in the paper by simply running it.
 This script uses [load_data.py](load_data.py) to load the required data and stores this data in a python dictionary.
 It then computes the main results and creates the figures presented in the paper.

-A user can load its own data and modify this main script accordingly to reproduce similar analyses using their own dataset.
+Users can load their own data and modify this main script accordingly to reproduce similar analyses using their own dataset.

 ## The data